-This is the first in a series of courses designed to run concurrently and complement Clinical Decision Making I, Pharmacology and Pharmacotherapeutics I and Evidence-based Medicine by providing insights into molecular and pathophysiologic mechanisms of disease that inform evidence-based medical practice and pharmacotherapeutics.
-A working understanding of basic human physiology is assumed as a prerequisite.
+This is the first in a series of courses designed to run concurrently and complement Clinical Decision Making I, Pharmacology and Pharmacotherapeutics I and Evidence-Based Medicine I by providing insights into molecular and pathophysiologic mechanisms of disease that inform evidence-based medical practice and pharmacotherapeutics.
+A strong working understanding of cell biology and histopathology, as introduced in the "Applied Biomedical Science" course, is a prerequisite.
 Areas of study will include:

 - Immunology: A review of basic immunology and basic pathophysiologic derangements of the immune system including: innate and adaptive immunity, B- and T-cell development and effector function, hypersensitivity and clinical immunology.
 Connections will be made to select rheumatologic, dermatologic, hematologic and auto-immune conditions. - Genetics: A review of the organization and function of the human genome as well as common genetic diseases.
-Pathophysiology vis à vis abrogation of genetic mechanisms will be a focus of this portion of the course.
-A strong working understanding of cell biology as introduced in the "Applied Biomedical Science" course is a prerequisite. - Infectious Disease: Identification and recognition of common pathogens by age group and body system will be the primary focus of this portion of the course.
+Pathophysiology vis à vis abrogation of molecular genetic mechanisms will be a focus of this portion of the course. - Hematology/Oncology: An exploration of diseases of cellular blood elements as well as a survey of common hematologic and solid malignancies. - Infectious Disease: Identification and recognition of common pathogens by age group and body system will be the primary focus of this portion of the course.

-This course will serve as a foundation for understanding the clinical presentation of genetic, immunologic and infectious diseases in Clinical Decision Making I, II, and III as well as in the Clinical Phase of the curriculum.
-Two credits
+This course will serve as a foundation for understanding the clinical presentation of genetic, immunologic, hematologic, dermatologic, oncologic, and infectious diseases in other courses, including Clinical Decision Making I and the clinical phase of the curriculum.
+Two credits.